 India is a populated country with millions of people living in this land and the culture is vastly different even within India.

-The written and spoken languages, food, lifestyle, dance forms, art, music, choice of clothing, talking to others, working style all comes under the huge umbrella of culture.
+The written and spoken languages, food, lifestyle, dance forms, art, music, choice of clothing, talking to others, working style all come under the huge umbrella of culture.

 In India, with 28 states and 7 union territories, the culture differs from one region or state to another.